mapikit/meta-system-docs/README.md

 # Meta-System Docs

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This is the homepage for the Meta-System's documentation.It was built using [Docusaurus](https://docusaurus.io/).

 ## Installation

+you can use either NPM or Yarn for this, but Yarn in preferred.

 ```console
 yarn install